Reliable high-accuracy error mitigation for utility-scale quantum circuits: QESEM demonstrations on other hardware platforms

 \subsection{IonQ Aria}

 To demonstrate QESEM's hardware-agnostic capabilities, we executed several quantum circuits on IonQ’s trapped-ion QPUs.
 To the best of our knowledge, these experiments are the first large-scale demonstrations of error mitigation on trapped-ion hardware based on an unbiased method.
-They were performed via both IonQ's direct interface and Amazon Braket's cloud interface, and featured in the AWS Quantum Technologies Blog ~\cite{QESEM_Braket2024}.
+They were performed via both IonQ's direct interface and Amazon Braket's cloud interface, and featured in the AWS Quantum Technologies Blog~\cite{QESEM_Braket2024}.

 We simulated the $\mathrm{NaH}$ and $\mathrm{O}_2$ molecules using Variational Quantum Eigensolver (VQE) circuits implemented on IonQ’s Aria quantum processing unit (QPU).
-The $\mathrm{NaH}$ simulation utilized a 6-qubit circuit with 94 M\o lmer–S\o rensen (ms) gates, while the $\mathrm{O}_2$ simulation employed a 12-qubit circuit with 99 M\o lmer–S\o rensen (ms) gates.
+The $\mathrm{NaH}$ simulation utilized a 6-qubit circuit with 94 M\o lmer–S\o rensen (MS) gates, while the $\mathrm{O}_2$ simulation employed a 12-qubit circuit with 99 MS gates.
 The effects of QESEM mitigation are illustrated in Figs.~\ref{fig:ionq-vqe-6q} and \ref{fig:ionq-vqe-12q}.